 Twenty years ago, in the summer of 1997, I visited London as a tourist.
 It must be admitted that from the very first minutes of acquaintance with this country it produced the impression of a very different world - not how England had been imagined for fifteen years spent studying its language, literature, and culture first in school, and then in two institutes.
-From the Soviet and post-Soviet far away, UK seemed to be such an illustration to the works of Dickens - a country frozen in self-contemplation, constantly rethinking its history, following which English became the main and only universally recognized the international language.
-However, having taught the whole world to speak its own language, the English were not in a hurry to adopt from the world rules almost universally acting in it.
+From the Soviet and post-Soviet far away, UK seemed to be such an illustration to the Dickens` books - a country frozen in self-contemplation, constantly rethinking its history, following which English became the main and only universally recognized international language.
+However, having taught the whole world to speak their own language, the English were not in a hurry to adopt from the world rules almost universally acting in it.
 That's why the first cultural shock for a tourist coming from Moscow was the fact that the bus that transported the group from Heathrow Airport to London suddenly went on the left side of the road.

 This test was not for the faint-hearted since on the first kilometers it seemed that the luxury bus that had gone "against all rules" would now crash if not into an oncoming car, then into some bump.
 Surprisingly, the movement on the left side did not lead then to any accidents and troubles, and soon a group of Russian tourists with curiosity examined the houses and subway stations which were crawling outside the windows.
 All this architecture was so different from the usual Moscow building that it almost seemed as if it was nothing more than a theatrical scenery, and soon, when they finally run out, a "real world" will open around with the usual huge houses and wide streets.
 However, this expectation was not to come true, and soon the tourists, having gone to their hotels, have been already filling in the arrival cards on the couches at the reception desks.